 Here in St Peter’s, we are very conscious of Internet Safety.
 While it’s important to have general rules to prevent cyber bullying and to protect ourselves online, it’s even more important to develop skills and attitudes to help us to respond to any situation.

-Each class do different activities to reiterate the importance of internet safety on internet safety day; watch safety videos or explore webwise.
+Every class does different activities to reiterate the importance of internet safety on Internet Safety day; watch safety videos or explore Webwise.

 Roald Dahl Day

 We celebrate Roald Dahl on September 13th every year because that was his birthday!
 We celebrate his life and works at St. Peter’s because we think he is one of the best writers and love his books!
 We remember our favourite characters and places in his books, we make dream jars, lickable wall paper and even write sentences backwards!

 - Maths Week

 We have a huge focus on maths skills every week in St. Peter’s, but during Maths Week every October we come together as a school and compete in mixed teams to show off our skills, logic and problem solving technique.

 Science week is held each November and schools all over Ireland ensure to have a huge focus on Science, scientists, exploring and investigating and St. Peter’s is no different!
 Each class undertakes a different project with a different focus to celebrate Science week; some research famous inventions while others become the inventors and creators themselves!
 Every class gets to show off their findings on the schoolblog and newsletter.

 World Book Day